RenderKit/ospray/doc/api.md

 `VTK_PYRAMID`: four bottom vertices counterclockwise, then the top vertex.

-To maintain VTK data compatibility, the `index` array may be specified with cell sizes interleaved with vertex indices in the following format:
-$n, id_1, ..., id_n, m, id_1, ..., id_m$.
-This alternative `index` array
-layout can be enabled through the `indexPrefixed` flag (in which case, the `cell.type` parameter must be omitted).
+For backward compatibility with legacy vtkCellArray the `index` array can also be specified with cell sizes interleaved with vertex indices in the following format: $n, id_1, ..., id_n, m, id_1, ..., id_m$.
+This alternative `index` array layout can be enabled through the `indexPrefixed` flag (in which case, the `cell.type` parameter must be omitted).

   ------------------- ------------------ --------  ---------------------------------------
   Type                Name                Default  Description